dapr/docs/daprdocs/content/en/getting-started/set-up-dapr/install-dapr-cli.md

 title: "Install the Dapr CLI"
 linkTitle: "Install Dapr CLI"
 weight: 10
+description: "Install the Dapr CLI as the main tool for running Dapr-related tasks"
 ---

 The Dapr CLI is the main tool you'll be using for various Dapr related tasks.
 You can use it to run an application with a Dapr sidecar, as well as review sidecar logs, list running services, and run the Dapr dashboard.
 The Dapr CLI works with both [self-hosted]({{< ref self-hosted >}}) and [Kubernetes]({{< ref Kubernetes >}}) environments.